open-pioneer/trails-starter/docs/tutorials/HowToProvideAnAPI.md

 export class LogApiExtension implements ApiExtension {}
 ```

-Make sure to additionally add the `"@open-pioneer/integration": "workspace:^"` dependency in the package.json.
+Make sure to additionally add the `"@open-pioneer/integration": "workspace:^"` dependency in the package.json, then run `pnpm install`.

 Now you should see an error similar to "Property 'getApiMethods' is missing" on the class.
-This is because the Interface defines that a function `getApiMethods` needs to be implemented.
+This is because the interface requires that a function `getApiMethods` must exist.
-This function should return a set of methods which will become available as methods in the app's API.
+This function should return a set of methods - wrapped in a `Promise` - which will become available as methods in the app's API.

 Thus, add the implementation for this async function in your class.
 It should return an object with a single method called `logText` which simple logs the string that it is called with to the console.